ricbencar/xyz2dxf/README.md

      - If `maxTPSPoints > 0` and the filtered dataset contains more points than the limit, a uniform sampling strategy ensures evenly distributed points, avoiding clusters that degrade interpolation quality.
      - Partitions the bounding box into a grid and randomly selects one point per cell.
      - If the number of filtered points is less than or equal to `maxTPSPoints`, all points are used.

 3. Grid Construction and TPS Interpolation:
    - Constructs a regular grid that spans the spatial extent of the data, adding a configurable margin to ensure accurate boundary interpolation.
    - Utilizes a parallel bounding box computation to efficiently determine grid boundaries.
    - Interpolates z-values at each grid node using the TPS model derived from the selected subset of points.
    - Optimized to pre-allocate the grid points vector and assign values directly in parallel, avoiding the overhead of thread synchronization.

 4. Optimized Output File Generation:
    - Generates three output files:
-     - A `.dxf` file containing the original filtered input points and interpolated grid points, with layers for visualizing points and their labels.
+     - `.dxf` file containing the original filtered input points and interpolated grid points, with layers for visualizing points and their labels.
        - Organizes points and labels into separate layers for better visualization.
-     - A `.filtered.xyz` file containing the final filtered points after applying minimum distance filtering and outlier removal.
+     - `.filtered.xyz` file containing the final filtered points after applying minimum distance filtering and outlier removal.
-     - A `.grid.xyz` file containing the grid points generated through TPS interpolation.
+     - `.grid.xyz` file containing the grid points generated through TPS interpolation.

 5. Performance Enhancements:
    - Utilizes OpenMP to parallelize computationally expensive routines: